DWhiteheadCode/Tracer-Abilities/README.md

 - The projectile's velocity is set to 0
 - The projectile's gravity is set to 0

-If the actor that caused the overlap is a `APawn`:
+If the actor that caused the overlap is an `APawn`:
 - The bomb is set to be invisible
 - The bomb is attached to that pawn

 **Note:**
-- This implementation assumes `WorldStatic` and `WorldDynamic` object don't move
+- This implementation assumes `WorldStatic` and `WorldDynamic` objects don't move
-- This implementation assumes the stuck `APawn` won't de-spawn or die
+- This implementation assumes that the stuck `APawn` won't de-spawn or die
-	- If this was later implemented, some handling would likely need to be done to drop the bomb in place
+	- If death is later implemented, some handling would likely need to be done to drop the bomb in place, and re-enable the ability for it to stick to a new actor.

 ### Action/ Ability
 The pulse bomb action is relatively straight forward.
 It simply spawns the projectile at the location of, and with the same rotation as, the user's `GetActorEyesViewPoint(...)`.
 The user's pawn is marked as the projectile's `Instigator`, though this is not really used for anything at this point in time.